dyurovsky/XSIT-MIN/README.md

 An Integrative Account of Constraints on Cross-Situational Learning
 ========

-All Data, Analyses, and Computational Models for submitted paper
+All Data, Analyses, and Computational Models for Yurovsky & Frank (accepted)